Mohun Bagan - ATK merger is a classic example of tradition embracing modernity | Goal.com

 “As much as we want the romance of the Maroon and Green jersey and it’s 130-year-old tradition to continue, there comes a time when romance almost invariably requires a partner named practicality.
 To usher into the new era of football, you need bigger investments and a corporate force to take it forward.
 This is undoubtedly a harsh and the bigger truth," commented Bose after completion of formalities.

 Similarly, ATK has seen a sharp decline in popularity after the first three seasons.
-Especially after Sanjeev Goenka claimed that ATK is the most popular club in Kolkata.
+Especially after Sanjiv Goenka claimed that ATK is the most popular club in Kolkata.

 "Have you ever seen this much frenzy for any other team in Kolkata?
 We are now much more popular than any other club in Kolkata.